Probing for the Usage of Grammatical Number: Introduction

-As a case study, we examine how BERT \cite{devlin2018bert} uses grammatical number to solve a number agreement task.
-In English, grammatical number is a binary morpho-syntactic property: A word is plural or singular.
-In turn, subject--verb number agreement is a behavioral task; it inspects whether a model can predict the correct verbal inflection given its subject's number.
-For a model to solve the task, it thus requires information about the grammatical number of the subject and the verb.
-Our goal is to find how the model encodes this information when using it to make predictions.
-In other words, we want to find the structure from which the model \emph{decodes} number information when solving the task.\looseness=-1
+As a case study, we investigate how BERT uses grammatical number to solve a number agreement task.
+In English, grammatical number is a binary morpho-syntactic property, stating whether a word is plural or singular.
+In turn, subject--verb number agreement is a behavioral task; in short, it inspects whether a model can predict a verb's inflection given its subject's.
+For a model to solve the task, it thus requires information about the grammatical number of the subject.
+Our goal is to find how the model encodes this information, and where this information is transferred from a subject to its verb.
+In other words, we want to know how the model \emph{decodes} number information to solve the task.\tiago{Not sure this sentence fits the paragraph atm.}

-In our experiments, we make three findings.
-First, our experiments provide us with strong evidence that BERT relies on a linear functional encoding of grammatical number to solve the number agreement task.
-Second, we find that nouns and verbs do \emph{not} have a shared functional encoding of number; in fact, BERT relies on disjoint sub-spaces to extract their information.
-Third, our usage-based perspective allows us to identify where number information (again, as used by our model to make predictions) is transferred from a noun to its head verb.
-Specifically, we find that this transfer occurs between BERT's $3^{\text{rd}}$ and $8^{\text{th}}$ layers, and that most of this information is passed indirectly through other tokens in the sentence.
+In our experiments, we make a number of findings.
+First, our experiments give us strong evidence that BERT relies on a linear encoding of grammatical number to solve the number agreement task.
+Second, while a linear diagnostic probe can almost perfectly predict the grammatical numbers of both nouns and verbs together, we find that their use does \emph{not} rely on a shared encoding; in fact, BERT depends on orthogonal directions to use their information.
+Third, our methodology allows us to identify where number information (again, as used by our model to make predictions) is transferred from a noun to its head verb.
+Specifically, we find that this transfer occurs between BERT's third and eighth layers, and that this information is not passed through direct attention.\tiago{Not all, but some is.
+I would say "not passed exclusively through direct ..."} Although our analyses are restricted to grammatical number, we believe these results move our understanding of BERT's inner workings forward.\looseness=-1